 A form for giving the Secretary of State advance notice of collective redundancies.

-Employers are obliged to notify the Secretary of State for Business, Innovation and Skills where they are proposing to dismiss as redundant 20 or more employees at one establishment (see Redundancy (8): collective consultation: Definition of "employer" and "employee") within a 90-day period (section 193, Trade Unions and Labour Relations (Consolidation) Act 1992 (TULRCA)).
+Employers are obliged to notify the Secretary of State for Business, Innovation and Skills where they are proposing to dismiss as redundant 20 or more employees at one establishment (see Redundancy (8): collective consultation: Definition of "employer" and "employee") within a 90-day period (section 193, Trade Union and Labour Relations (Consolidation) Act 1992 (TULRCA)).
 The amount of notice required depends on the number of proposed dismissals:

 - For 20-99 redundancies in a 90-day period: at least 30 days before the first dismissal.